-Home supporters have 146 spaces for wheelchair users available to them, and these can be found at pitchside and on raised platforms.
-8 spaces for wheelchair users can be found on a raised platform in the away section for away supporters.
+Home supporters have 187 spaces for wheelchair users available to them, and these can be found at pitchside and on raised platforms.
+10 spaces for wheelchair users can be found on a raised platform in the away section for away supporters.
 Please note that this can be extended this to 17 spaces for visiting supporters but 7 spaces will be with home supporters which is adjacent to the visitors section.

-Pitch level wheelchair spaces with carer's seated immediately behind in the West Stand (Block A2, B1, B2, B3, C1, C2) and East Stand (Block H, J1, J2, J3, L1 ) North Stand (Block P, P1, P2, P3) and South Stand (Block SK1, SK2, SK3 SK4) All wheelchair spaces pitch side have seats beside the wheelchair bays to allow the companion/carer to sit alongside the wheelchair user, if this is a requirement.
-For season 2013/14 PA's will sit alongside wheelchair users in the East Stand.
+Pitch level wheelchair spaces with carer's seated immediately behind in the West Stand (Block A2, B1, B2, B3, C1, C2), East Stand (Block H, J1, J2, J3, L1 ) North Stand (Block P, P1, P2, P3) and South Stand (Block SK1, SK2, SK3 SK4) All wheelchair spaces pitch side have seats beside the wheelchair bays to allow the companion/carer to sit bedside to supporter who needs to use a wheelchair.

 NB: Under existing minimum standards for accessible stadia, the club should have 186 wheelchair spaces (158 home and up to 28 away).
 75% of these should be elevated positions and the remaining 25% pitchside.

 LPF's view is that many disabled supporters should be able to access general seating areas and only those with specific needs eg those who require extra legroom, or access via aisle seats or who need step free access etc should be allocated seats in the dedicated areas.

 Based on the above, the club therefore exceeds the current minimum guidance.
 They should continue to monitor this and carry out regular reviews under the auspices of a full independent Access Audit.